reproteq/TelegramKrakenBot/README.md

 Edit files for configuration:

+- You need to have or create Kraken ApiKey with alls privileges

 - kraken.key

-  key 56 chars
+  Line1 write here your kraken Api key 56 chars

-  key 88 chars
+  Line2 write here your kraken secret key 88 chars